rosestrauss1/Amazon_Vine_Analysis/README.md

 ## Summary:
 There is not a positivity bias because the Vine program had a smaller percentage of 5 star reviews, with 36% compared to the 47% non vine reiviews.
-An additional analysis I could preform with this dataset to support this statement would be
+An additional analysis I could preform with this dataset to support this statement would be including helpful and unhelpful reviews, so we could get a fuller picture of any bias toward favorable reviews.